Achievable logoAchievable logo

 Limit orders

-Limit orders exist for customers concerned about prices.
-Unlike market orders, limit orders guarantee transactions will occur at a specific price or better.
-However, they do not guarantee execution.
-Let’s work through a few examples.
+Limit orders are used by customers who care about the price they’ll pay or receive.
+Unlike market orders, limit orders guarantee the transaction will occur at a specific price or better.
+However, they don’t guarantee execution.
+Let’s walk through a few examples.

 Buy limit orders